 The Trust is fully committed to conducting all activities in strict conformance with the American Psychological Association's Ethical Principles of Psychologists.
 The Trust will comply with all legal and ethical guidelines for non-discrimination in promotional activities, program content, and in the treatment of CE participants.
 The Trust CE Director is responsible for complying with these standards.
 While The Trust strives to assure fair treatment for all participants and to anticipate problems before they occur, occasionally grievances may be filed.
 In cases where a participant files a written or oral grievance, the following actions are taken:

-- If the grievance concerns the content of the workshop, webinar, book or the continuing education test, a Trust representative will mediate and will be the final arbitrator.
-If the participant requests action, the CE Director or a Trust representative will either provide a credit for a subsequent CE offering or provide a partial or full refund of the CE fee already paid.
+- If the grievance concerns the content of a live workshop, on-demand webinar, book or the continuing education test, a Trust representative will mediate and will be the final arbitrator.
+If the participant requests action, the CE Director or a Trust representative will either provide a credit for a subsequent CE offering, or provide a partial or full refund of the CE fee already paid.

 - Actions involving a credit or a refund will require a written note documenting the grievance for recordkeeping purposes.
-The aggrieved individual need not sign the note.
+The aggrieved individual does not need to sign the note.
 If the grievance specifically concerns The Trust, the CE Director or Trust representative will attempt to arbitrate.

 Direct correspondence to: